xbklairith/postgirl/docx/06-CURRENT_STATE.md

 ---

 *This current state document reflects the substantial progress made on the Postgirl project.
-The automatic branch management system represents a major milestone, providing users with smart Git workflow automation that sets Postgirl apart from existing API testing tools.
-The project is now well-positioned for the final features and beta release preparation.*
+The complete multi-request tabbed interface system represents a major milestone, transforming Postgirl from a single-request tool to a powerful multi-request environment similar to browser tabs or IDE file tabs.
+Combined with the previously implemented automatic branch management and comprehensive environment system, Postgirl now offers a unique Git-first API testing experience that sets it apart from existing tools.
+The project is now well-positioned for import/export system completion and beta release preparation.*